eflanili7881/SVFUnpacker/README.md

 | Source file | Patch file | Target file |
 | :-: | :-: | :-: |
 | en_windows_vista_x64_dvd_x12-40712.iso (3.53GB) | [tr-tr]_tr_windows_vista_x64_dvd_x12-61213.svf (164.09MB) | tr_windows_vista_x64_dvd_x12-61213.iso (3.18GB) |

+## Troubleshooting
+### Some files say "bad checksum" after expansion
+This may indicate that your downloaded source image is incorrect/corrupt or worse thing is your RAM/(-s) is/(are) defective.
+On that situation, find broken addresses, add these addresses to BCD on Windows to prevent that addresses used by your system.